Spanish Residency Post-Brexit: The Golden Visa for UK Citizens

 If I am a British citizen with Spanish residency, do I need a TIE?

-The Spanish Government has since reconfirmed that under Article 18.4 of the Withdrawal Agreement, a pre-Brexit NIE remains valid as a proof of residence status for British citizens living in Spain.
+The Spanish Government has since reconfirmed that a pre-Brexit NIE remains valid as a proof of residence status for British citizens living in Spain.
 Regardless of this, many British expats are choosing to apply for a TIE to avoid any issues in the future when it comes to travel or when carrying out official processes in Spain.

 What about British citizens who don’t yet have Spanish residency?